roddhjav/apparmor.d/docs/development/guidelines.md

 ### The file block

-The file block should be sorted as follow:
+The file block should be sorted as follows:

 | Order | Description | Example | Link |
 |:-----:|:-----------:|:-------:|:------:|